 Everybody wants to be happy all the time.
-Unfortunately, there are a lot of unhappy people all around us.
+Unfortunately, there are a lot of unhappy and lonely people all around us, especially post pandemic.
 This post looks at happiness by age.

 It’s interesting to see how much happiness changes at different points in our lives.
 Thankfully, we tend to get happier as we get older.

 We should all ask ourselves how happy are we currently.

 Today if I were to rate my happiness on a scale of 1 – 10, 10 being deliriously happy, I would give myself an 8.
 Historically, I’d say my happiness probably fluctuated between a 5-7 during my high school years, a 7-9 in my college years, and a 6-8 in my 20s and early 30s.